drgthumb/SuperGreenApp/README.md

 ## Getting started

-Follow [react-native's getting started documentation](https://facebook.github.io/react-native/docs/getting-started.html), be sure to select the `Building Projects with Native Code` at the top of the page.
+Follow [react-native's getting started documentation](https://facebook.github.io/react-native/docs/getting-started.html), be sure to select the `Building Projects with Native Code` tap at the top of the page.

 Then to clone and install requirements: